aws-samples/amazon-eks-fluent-logging-examples/examples/eks-msk-opensearch/README.md

 In this example, we will showcase how to build a centralized logging solution for multi-tenant environments where applications that belong to different teams or customers run in a shared Amazon EKS cluster.

-For Estimated running cost of the solution and base aws infrastructure follow  [Cost](./Cost.md)

 ## Components